 Target your audience

 You’ve probably heard it before and you’ll certainly hear it again: targeting the right travellers is vital at all times, but perhaps more so when marketing to inbound tourists.
-There are a huge array of needs dependent on factors such as where tourists are coming from, how long their stay is, what their interests are, their age, and their culture.
+There is a huge array of needs dependent on factors such as where tourists are coming from, how long their stay is, what their interests are, their age, and their culture.

 You need to be able to identify who you’re approaching and what they’re looking for.
 Are they the right audience for your tourism and travel business, or do you need to rethink?